UMD-Summer-2021-ASR/quizzr-server/README.md

 1. Clone this repository.
 1. Install all the necessary dependencies by executing `pip install -r requirements.txt` in the folder of the repository.
 It may be a good idea to set up a virtual environment prior to doing this step to avoid conflicts with already installed packages.
 1. Install [Gentle](https://github.com/lowerquality/gentle) by following the instructions in the associated README.md document.
 If you are installing it through the source code on a Linux operating system, you may need to change `install_deps.sh` to be based on your distribution.
-1. Create a directory at `~/quizzr_server`, the instance path of the server.
-In the directory, create another directory called `secrets`.
+1. Create a directory for the instance path of the server.
+By default, it is `~/quizzr_server`, but it can be overridden by the `Q_INST_PATH` environment variable or the `test_inst_path` parameter in the app factory function, `create_app`.
+In the instance path, create another directory called `secrets`.
 1. Login to the Quizzr Google Account on Firebase and navigate to the Project settings --> Service accounts.
-Generate a private key for the Firebase Admin SDK service account and store it at `~/quizzr_server/secrets/firebase_storage_key.json`.
+Generate a private key for the Firebase Admin SDK service account and store it at `secrets/firebase_storage_key.json`.

 ### Updating
 To update the repository on your machine, either use `git pull` (requires you to commit your changes) or reinstall the repository.